shirblc/story-manager-server-ng1/README.md

 4. **Gulp-Concat** - A Gulp plugin which combines all the ES5 JavaScript (Babel's output) files into one file.
 For more info check the [Gulp-concat](https://www.npmjs.com/package/gulp-concat) page on NPM.
 5. **Gulp-Uglify** - A Gulp plugin which minimises the single JavaScript file (Concat's output).
 For more info check the [Gulp-uglify](https://www.npmjs.com/package/gulp-uglify) page on NPM.
 6. **Gulp-Sourcemaps** - A Gulp plugin utilizing the source maps tool.
 For more info check the [Gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) page on NPM.
+7. **Gulp-Jasmine-Browser** - A headless browser extension for the unit-testing tool Jasmine.
+The site also includes **Jasmine-core** and **Puppeteer** in order to execute Jasmine tests from the command line.
+For more info check the [Gulp-jasmine-browser](https://www.npmjs.com/package/gulp-jasmine-browser) page on NPM or the [Jasmine documentation](https://jasmine.github.io/) page.